Code-Institute-Submissions/https-github.com-Iacopo454-Quiz-Knowledge/README.md

 # Project  Introduction

 The project is an interactive front-end website with educational purpose.
-The website has an introduction homepage, a quiz game with a score section at the end, a Google map Api and a JS-mail Api.
+The website has an introduction homepage, a quiz game with a score section at the end of the quiz, a Google map Api and a JS-mail Api to register.

 The purpose of this project is to create a website that give to the users the opportunity to learn about Italy aspects and culture by simply taking an actual quiz game, checking the Italy map with the main cities highlighted and giving the chance also to the user to receive updates from the website or cooperate by entering their details and a text message.The website has been created also to test the Javascript knowledge and the implementation of Api's.
 The title of the project is "Knowledge Quiz about Italy".